 Cloughjordan ecovillage measured its ecological footprint in 2014.
-The ecological footprint of the average ecovillager was found to be 2 gha (the global hectare (gha) is a measurement unit for the ecological footprint of people or activities and the biocapacity of the earth or its regions), compared to an average of 4.7 gha for the average Irish person.
+The ecological footprint of the average ecovillager was found to be 2 gha (the “gha” or global hectare is a measurement unit for the ecological footprint of people or activities related to the biocapacity of the earth), compared to an average of 4.7 gha for the average Irish person.
 This gives evidence that the ecovillage is modeling the transition to a low-carbon society through developing its own unique ecosystem of innovation that addresses each of the four dimensions of sustainability:

 Ecological: Cloughjordan’s low-carbon lifestyle is supported by our Ecological Charter which specifies the ecological standards for building in the ecovillage, ensuring our homes are low-energy and ecological in the materials used.
 Our district heating system heats the water that heats all of our homes in a carbon-neutral way, using only renewable energy.
 Nine individual homes recently installed rooftop PV generating 14kW electricity.
 Our Community Supported Agriculture farm, with members from the ecovillage and the surrounding community, grows food using organic and biodynamic methods, and systematically regenerates the soil.
 We are also currently finalising plans for a reed-bed treatment plant to treat our waste water.
 We have also had a major replanting programme in our wild woodlands which comprises 17,000 trees.